BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/Source/Documentation/English/ReferencePages/Symbols/SpinWeightedSpheroidalEigenvalue.md

     "Series[SpinWeightedSpheroidalEigenvalue[-2, 2, 2, \[Gamma]], {\[Gamma], 0, 2}]",
     "Series[SpinWeightedSpheroidalEigenvalue[-2, 2, 2, \[Gamma]], {\[Gamma], \[Infinity], 2}]"
     },
+  "Option Descriptions" -> {
+    "Method" -> "The method to use to numerically evaluate the harmonic.
+Possible choices are \"Leaver\" and \"SphericalExpansion\"."
+    },

   "See Also" -> {"SpinWeightedSpheroidalHarmonicS", "SpinWeightedSphericalHarmonicY"}, "More About" -> {"SpinWeightedSpheroidalHarmonics"}, "Tutorials" -> {"SpinWeightedSpheroidalHarmonics"}